 - Apply gauze along with a small amount of Bacitracin (or any other over-the-counter antibiotic ointment) to the drain tube exit sites, and anywhere else along the incision that you notice drainage.
 This is normal.
 Treat it with daily showering, Bacitracin, and a gauze pad once per day.
 It will be evaluated on your next visit.
 These areas will usually heal in a few weeks.

 - You can expect swelling and bruising of the breasts.
 The amount of swelling and bruising varies with each individual.

 - Please avoid all forms of nicotine for at least three weeks after surgery.
 Nicotine affects the blood supply needed for skin healing and may significantly increase the risk of post-operative complications.
 In general, be aware that smoking or the use of unauthorized medications can lead to complications and jeopardize the results of your surgery.

-- Do not be alarmed if there are slight differences between your breasts with regard to size, shape, sensitivity of other characteristics.
-It may take several weeks to months to completely resolve.
+- Do not be alarmed if there are slight differences between your breasts with regard to size, shape, sensitivity, or other characteristics.
+It may take several weeks to months for these to completely resolve.